chenggoj/iGAM-MSI/well-established_iGAM/Example/README.md

 ## Example

-The `Example/` directory contains a complete demonstration of the 12-feature iGAM model for high-throughput predictions for Pt NP adhesion energy (J/m2) and Contact angle (°) on specific catalyst supports0.
+The `Example/` directory contains a complete demonstration of the 12-feature iGAM model for high-throughput predictions for Pt NP adhesion energy (J/m2) and Contact angle (°) on specific catalyst supports.

 ### Contents
 Example/